You need to know the law. I explain, so you don't break it!

 Following the UK's notorious outbreak of Avian Influenza (more commonly known as 'Bird Flu') in 2005, regulations were put in place for people keeping more than 50 chickens which are now regarded as commercial, rather than 'hobby', flocks.

 The thinking behind this is fairly simple.
-Bird 'flu was traced to some 'factory farmed' outlets which were keeping large numbers of chickens in very confined spaces.
+Bird 'flu is carried by migrating waterfowl and spreads quickly among vulnerable chickens.
+This outbreak was traced to some 'factory farmed' outlets which were keeping large numbers of chickens in very confined spaces.
 Smaller flocks are thought to be much less likely to be responsible for any further outbreak of the disease.

 DEFRA encourages registration of even small flocks, but it's not compulsory.
 If you do have more than fifty birds you need to register here so that, is ever there should be a further outbreak, all large flocks are easily traced.